 The HbA1c assay provides information about the degree of long-term glucose control (Nathan et al., 1984), and has been recommended for the diagnosis and monitoring of diabetes (ElSayed et al., 2023a; IEC, 2009).
 Various methods of HbA1c measurement include chromatography based HPLC assay, boronate affinity, antibody-based immunoassay, and enzyme based enzymatic assay (Kanyal Butola et al., 2021).
-Long-term blood sugar control has been associated with decreased risk of retinopathy, nephropathy, neuropathy, and cardiovascular disease, peripheral arterial, cerebrovascular disease (Hanssen et al., 1992) and myocardial fibrosis in adults with diabetes (Al-Badri et al., 2018).
+Long term blood sugar control has been associated with decreased risk of retinopathy, nephropathy, neuropathy, and cardiovascular disease, peripheral arterial, cerebrovascular disease (Hanssen et al., 1992) and myocardial fibrosis in adults with diabetes (Al-Badri et al., 2018).
 Higher HbA1c variability has been associated with higher all-cause mortality in patients with Type 2 Diabetes (Gu et al., 2018).

 Fasting plasma glucose is a method of glucose monitoring that measures an individual's glucose level typically in a period defined with no caloric intake for eight hours or more.
-Its usage in the diagnosis of diabetes lies primarily in gestational diabetes, along with the OGTT, but HbA1c, FPG, or OGTTs with their respective positive results can be used in diagnosing diabetes mellitus in nonpregnant individuals as well.
-To diagnose diabetes in asymptomatic individuals, a FPG has to be ≥ 126 mg/dL.
-For diagnosing prediabetes, an individual may have "impaired fasting glucose," which would present with a range of 100-125 mg/dL (Hayward & Selvin, 2023; Inzucchi & Lupsa, 2023).
+Its usage in the diagnosis of diabetes lies primarily in gestational diabetes, along with the oral glucose tolerance test, but HbA1c, fasting plasma glucose, or oral glucose tolerance tests with their respective positive results can be used in diagnosing diabetes mellitus in nonpregnant individuals as well.
+To diagnose diabetes in asymptomatic individuals, a fasting plasma glucose has to be ≥ 126 mg/dL.
+For diagnosing prediabetes, an individual may have "impaired fasting glucose," which would present with a range of 100-125 mg/dL (Hayward & Selvin, 2022; Inzucchi & Lupsa, 2023).